CunaGreenleaf/yt-dlp_win11/README.md

 > A simple user interface for the windows X86  version of  ty-dlp.

 ## Release History
+* 3.5.0
+    * Combined: V3 and V2.5 into a windows form with continue catch.
+* 3.0.0
+    * ADD: capibility to select batch downloading.

 * 2.5.0
     * ADD: Function Get-Folder will not default to Desktop if the browse for folder option is closed or canceled.